Borthwick Institute for Archives

 The Borthwick Institute for Archives is the specialist archive service of the University of York, York, England.
 It is one of the biggest archive repositories outside London.
 The Borthwick was founded in 1953 as The Borthwick Institute of Historical Research.
 It was originally based at St Anthony's Hall, a fifteenth-century guild hall on Peasholme Green, in central York.
 Since 2005 it has been based in a purpose-built building, situated adjacent to the JB Morrell Library on the University of York's Heslington West campus.
 This new building was made possible due to a grant of £4.4 million by the Heritage Lottery Fund and designed by Leach Rhodes Walker and Buro Happold.

 Archivists and directors

-Five archivists have headed the Borthwick Institute, all of them serving under their predecessors.
-In 2005, the title was changed from "Director" to "Keeper of Archives", and was further expanded to "Keeper of Archives & Special Collections" in 2019.
+Five archivists have headed the Borthwick Institute, all serving under their predecessors.
+The title was changed from "Director" to "Keeper of Archives" in 2005 and was further expanded to "Keeper of Archives & Special Collections" in 2019.